Pam Altendorf: Political positions

 Altendorf said her top issues while running were medical freedom and election integrity.
 She has spoken at local anti-vaccine groups' rallies.
 She is pro-life and has said that legislation the Minnesota House passed to codify the right to an abortion would make Minnesota "the most extreme state on abortion laws".

 Altendorf has opposed legislation that would create a paid family and medical leave program that would provide partial pay to workers for up to 20 weeks as well as a law that ensured all workers would earn one hour of time off for every 30 hours worked, which she said is "vilifying small businesses... and killing our economy".
 She opposed legislation requiring Minnesota high schools to offer an ethnic studies course, saying it would further divide the country.

 Altendorf has claimed that energy and elections bills the Minnesota Legislature passed in 2023 were "truly unconstitutional" and would lead to lawsuits, including a law requiring financial disclosure by groups involved in campaigning.
 She opposed legislation that would allow 16- and 17-year-olds to preregister to vote, saying it would open up elections to "more questioning, more scrutiny, and people feeling like this is not secure".
 She opposed legislation requiring the state's utilities to move to carbon-free electricity by 2040.

 Altendorf supported legislation that would crack down on the use of deepfakes, audio and videos created by artificial intelligence, when they are used to influence elections or used to distribute fake sexual images of someone without their consent.
 She also sponsored the "Preserving Girls Sports Act", which would require children of elementary school age who wish to play sports to submit to a genital inspection, testosterone test, or chromosome analysis by a licensed physician "if there is a dispute" over their gender.

 In 2025, Altendorf co-sponsored a bill to designate messenger RNA (mRNA) treatments, which include several COVID-19 vaccines, "weapons of mass destruction", and make possessing or administering them a crime punishable by up to 20 years in prison.
 The bill was drafted by a Florida-based hypnotist and conspiracy theorist who believes that mRNA treatments are "nanoparticle injections" that amount to "biological and technological weapons of mass destruction".

-Rep Altendorf penned a letter related to the 2025 Annunciation Catholic Church shooting in Minneapolis demanding a full toxicology report be published related to the shooter.
-Her letter was heavily critical of Democrats who she claimed politicized the shooting while claiming it was essential to know what medication the shooter may have been using.
+Altendorf wrote a letter demanding that a full toxicology report be published on the shooter in the 2025 Annunciation Catholic Church shooting in Minneapolis.
+Her letter was heavily critical of Democrats who she claimed politicized the shooting while claiming it was essential to know what medications the shooter may have been taking.

+Immigration and Customs Enforcement (ICE)

+During the winter of 2025-2026, Altendorf supported the ICE operations in Minnesota.
+She was highly critical of Governor Walz and Minneapolis Mayor Jacob Frey and supported President Trump's efforts to charge them for crimes for their speech opposing ICE operations.
+Altendorf said, "We’re in a dangerous place when elected Dems are encouraging illegal activities."
+She made no public comment on the killing of Renée Good.